 As the saying goes, “Stop asking people who have never been where you’re going for directions.”

 The voiceover industry isn’t static, and neither are you.
-It will continually evolve, and so will you.
+It will continue to evolve, and so will you.
 Therefore, developing and maintaining your skills, rather than leaving them unchecked without any yardstick to go by, or any ability to self-assess lacks critical thought and foresight.
 Personal taste is one thing, ignoring industry demands, and standards is entirely another, and a recipe for disaster.
 This has always been and will likely always be the case regardless of your experience.

 Copyright © 2021 by Kate McClanaghan.
 All Rights Reserved.